fmxsh/tot-ontology/README.md

 ## Constituent

-Constitution: _thing_, purpose, _thing of things_
+Constitution: _thing_, purpose, _structure of things_

 Property:

 Purpose: To be part of a set of things to cause emergence in accordance with the purpose.

-Emergence: Being part of a _thing of things_, the _thing_ emerges as a part capable of relating to other parts in relation to the purpose of the _thing of things_.
+Emergence: Being part of a _structure of things_, the _thing_ emerges as a part capable of relating to other parts in relation to the purpose of the _structure of things_.

 ## Emergence